-NEW: Click the link below to buy tickets in advance through Eventbrite.
-Buying tickets in advance helps ensure you a seat, and helps us manage attendance.
+NEW: Click the link below to obtain tickets in advance through Eventbrite.
+You'll be asked for a $20 donation.
+Getting tix in advance helps ensure you a seat, and helps us manage attendance.
 You may cancel for a full refund up to one day before the show.
-Buy your tickets now!

 Proceeds from the P Hux show will support Break the Stigma - Warwick, a nonprofit community organization that connects people seeking recovery with resources they need. @breakthestigma845

 Talk about sticking to your guns.
 As popular music morphs and see-saws through different styles every few years, Parthenon Huxley doggedly continues to do his thing, his way.
 Over a span of nine albums it's now abundantly clear that catchy songs built on sing-along melodies,